Curves in the disc, the type B braid group, and the type B zigzag algebra: Artin Groups of Type and Type as Mapping Class Groups

-Now, we will study the action of half twist $[t_{b_k}^B]$ on normal forms.
-In gerenal, $[t_{b_k}^B](c)$ won't be in normal form even though $c$ is a normal form.
-Nonetheless, $[t_{b_k}^B](c)$ has minimal intersection with all $d_j$ for $j \neq k.$ One just need to decrease its intersections with $d_k,$ in order to get $[t_{b_k}^B](c)$ into normal form.
-The same argument as in \cite{KhoSei} gaves us the analogous result:
+Now, we will study the action of half twist $t_{b_k}^B$ on normal forms.
+In gerenal, $t_{b_k}^B(c)$ won't be in normal form even though $c$ is a normal form.
+Nonetheless, $t_{b_k}^B(c)$ has minimal intersection with all $d_j$ for $j \neq k.$ In order to get $t_{b_k}^B(c)$ into a normal form, one just need to isotope it so that its intersections with $d_k$ is minimal.
+The same argument used in \cite[Proposition 3.17]{KhoSei} gives us the following analogous result: \begin{proposition} ~ \begin{enumerate} \item The normal form of $t_{b_k}^B(c)$ coincides with $c$ outside of $D_{k-1} \cup D_{k}.$ The curve $t_{b_k}^B(c)$ can be brought into normal form by an isotopy inside $D_{k-1} \cup D_{k}.$